Bay of Plenty teen multisporter collapses during China race

 The 18-year-old was taking part in the China International Mountain Quest, held in the picturesque Wulong district, southeast of Chongqing, a major city in southwest China.

-Mrs Thompson said Oliver was near the end of the first day's racing on Monday and was running when he collapsed near the finish, suffering from heatstroke and dehydration.
+Solange said Oliver was near the end of the first day's racing on Monday and was running when he collapsed near the finish.

 "It is a three-day stage race and … he was running towards the end of the day's activities towards the finish, and he just collapsed, from heatstroke and dehydration," she said.

-Mrs Thompson said they heard about Oliver's collapse from Alison and Bill Clark, the parents of fellow multisporter Sam Clark, who is also at the mountain quest.
+She said they heard about Oliver's collapse from Alison and Bill Clark, the parents of fellow multisporter Sam Clark, who is also at the mountain quest.

 The Clarks called the Thompsons at 2am on Tuesday.

-Mrs Thompson said Sam had told his parents about the race conditions.
+Solange said Sam had told his parents about the race conditions.

 "The heat was apparently extreme, about 38 degrees, and Alison Clark was telling me that even Sam said it was a very tough first day and there wasn't enough in the way of hydration stations for the athletes and that Oliver wasn't the only one who suffered, but he is the worst."